code-423n4/2023-05-base/README.md

 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2023-05-base-contest/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)
-- Starts May 24, 2023 20:00 UTC
+- Starts May 26, 2023 20:00 UTC
-- Ends Jun 07, 2023 20:00 UTC
+- Ends June 09, 2023 20:00 UTC

 **IMPORTANT NOTE:** Prior to receiving payment from this audit you MUST become a [Certified Warden](https://code4rena.com/certified-contributor-application/)  (successfully complete KYC).
 You do not have to complete this process before competing or submitting bugs.
-You must have started this process within 48 hours after the audit ends, i.e. **by June 9, 2023 at 20:00 UTC in order to receive payment.**
+You must have started this process within 48 hours after the audit ends, i.e. **by June 11, 2023 at 20:00 UTC in order to receive payment.**

 # Overview